Chatanga/DuneImmorality/README.md

 __All__

-- Mode libre pour la sélection des dirigeants.
-- Séparer en 4 la zone de combat.
-- Réintroduire IntrigueCard ?

-- Automatiser les contrats.
-- Automatiser le gain de 2 solaris pour un contrat si le module n'est pas actif (ou s'il n'y a plus de contrats).
-- Ajouter des boutons d'acquisition sur les contrats de Shaddam ?
+- Free selection of leaders.
+- Reintroduce IntrigueCard?
+- Automate contracts.
+- Automate the gain of 2 solaris for a contract if the module is not active (or if there are no more contracts).

 __6P__

-- Compteur global PV équipe.
+- Team PV counter.
-- Echange de ressources.

-__Extensions__

-- Plateau Ix (avec postes d'observation).
-- Patch Ix (avec postes d'observation) pour le plateau principal.
-- Patch Immortality (avec postes d'observation) pour le plateau principal.
+- Exchange of resources.

 __2P / Solo__

-- Rectifier Churn, Shuffle et Back.
-- Isoler les Streamlined Rivals.
+- Implemente Imperium raw churn.
+- Rework the selection of rivals / isolate "streamlined rivals".
+- Hagal cards in French.

 __Aesthetic__

-- Réorganiser les éléments de jeu en 4J et 6J ?
-- Revoir les décalcos tech / contrat.
-- Prendre en considération les crans de zoom, préconfigurer les caméras ?
+- Review the tech/contract decals.
-- Snaps jetons factions 6J empereur/fremen trop hauts.
+- Snaps 6J Emperor/Fremen faction tokens too high.
-- Élargir les bordures colorées des plateaux (retirer complétement les trigger effects dans la foulée).
+- Widen the colored borders of the boards (completely remove the trigger effects in the process).
 ## Lua sources

 ### scripts